 Will the information on my bill change?

 The calculation of your bills won’t change.
 However, as analogue meters use start and end reads and digital meters don’t, this information will change slightly on your bill.
 When the meter is installed a welcome brochure will be left behind and this will contain some more information on how these changes will appear on your AGL electricity bill.

 How can a digital meter help me save money?

 By recording your electricity usage more accurately and having that information provided to us remotely, you will have access to our online portal My AGL IQ.
-This terrific online tool will show you your actual electricity consumption up to the end of the previous business day.
+This terrific online tool will show you your actual electricity usage up to the end of the previous business day.
 If you are charged different electricity usage rates for different times of the day, by being informed about what times of the day you’re using your electricity, you can identify ways to move your usage to cheaper times of the day to save money.
 For example, if you run your washing machine during peak times, it will show you how much you used when you were running your washing machine during peak and, if you have cheaper off peak rates, you could consider running it at the off peak times instead which will save you money.

 There are also other appliances available for purchase, such as in-home displays, that can track your usage in real time.

 I’m finding it difficult to pay my bills on time and I’m concerned about my electricity being disconnected remotely.
 What are my options?
 AGL and other retailers are required to notify customers if a disconnection due to debt may occur.
 If you’re experiencing financial difficulties and have trouble paying your electricity bill on time, please contact us as soon as possible.
 AGL’s hardship program, ‘Staying Connected’, is designed to assist customers who are having a hard time paying their energy bills.
 Visit our Staying Connected page for more details.